TwinIsland/Canfig/readme.md

 - `CONFIG`: This keyword defines a configuration entry.
 Each `CONFIG` is an instance of a `STRUCT` or built-in type that specifies how a particular setting or feature should be configured.

+> nested config structure will be implemented in the future

 ```
 CONFIG Server: {
     run             BOOLEAN DEFAULT 1,